History of Standard Chinese: Republican era codification

 After the Republic of China was established in 1912, there was more success in promoting a common national language.
+Apart from Beijing and Nanjing, the Wuhan dialect and Shanghainese were also proposed as the new standard language.
 A Commission on the Unification of Pronunciation was convened with delegates from the entire country, who were chosen based as often on political considerations as often as on linguistic expertise.
-The conference deadlocked between promoters of northern and southern pronunciation standards and as a result, a compromise was produced.
-The Dictionary of National Pronunciation was published, which attempted compromise between Beijingese and other regional dialects: it preserved the checked tone that had disappeared in Mandarin, as well as some consonantal endings from southern varieties and consonantal onsets from Wu.
+The conference deadlocked between promoters of northern and southern pronunciation standards and as a result, a compromise was produced, later known as the Old National Pronunciation.
+The Dictionary of National Pronunciation was published, which attempted compromise between Beijing's and other regions' dialects: it preserved the checked tone that had disappeared in Mandarin, as well as some consonantal endings from southern varieties and consonantal onsets from Wu.
 Ultimately, this attempt at synthesis was abandoned in favor of a pronunciation based on the Beijing dialect.
-Due to the problems caused by the lack of native speakers for the composite Old National Pronunciation, members of the Preparatory Committee on the Unification of the National Language in 1925 proposed to standardise the pronunciation on the speech of middle school-educated Beijing residents.
-In 1927, Chiang Kai Shek, who had recently captured central China after the Northern Expedition, ordered all official communication, education and media to switch to Beijing-based speech.